 To join a reference layer to a data attribute, follow these steps:

 - Create a report that contains an ArcGIS for Power BI map and other visualizations and save the report.

-You can use Power BI Desktop or Power BI Service (Online) to create the map-enabled report.
+You can use Power BI Desktop or the Power BI service (powerbi.com) to create the map-enabled report.